thunderbird/developer-docs/add-ons/updating/tb78/README.md

 ```javascript
 let color = await browser.LegacyPrefs.getPref("extensions.addon123.color");
 ```

-The very last step of the conversion process will be the migration of the preferences from the `nsIPrefBranch` to the WebExtension [`storage`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage).
-The [legacyPrefMigration example add-on](https://github.com/thunderbird/webext-examples/tree/master/manifest\_v2/experiment.prefMigration) performs such a migration API.

 There is no automatic replacement of locale placeholder entities like `&myLocaleIdentifier;` in WebExtension HTML files any more.
 Instead, you can use placeholders like `__MSG_myLocaleIdentifier__` in your markup and include the `i18n.js` script provided by the [webext-support](https://github.com/thunderbird/webext-support/tree/master/scripts/i18n) repository.
 It will replace all `__MSG_*__` locale placeholders on page load using the `i18n` API.